vorburger/HoTea/README.md

 Hotea is a "kept it simple and stupid" (KISS) Java Mod-ules/Plug-In mini framework with HOT Class reloading to "support dynamic script like source code" (through isolated ClassLoader/s).
 This may be of interest and useful to you to build things ranging from e.g. plugins for game engines to perhaps some sort of runtime changeable coded out "business rule" stuff.

-Watch https://www.youtube.com/watch?v=oMhY075hx9k and see e.g. the [HotSwingExampleMain](ch.vorburger.hotea/src/test/java/ch/vorburger/hotea/examples/swing/HotSwingExampleMain.java) or [the Tests](ch.vorburger.hotea/src/test/java/ch/vorburger/hotea/tests/) for an illustration.
+Watch this https://www.youtube.com/watch?v=oMhY075hx9k and this https://www.youtube.com/watch?v=mibW8MhenGc vidoe, or see e.g. the [HotSwingExampleMain](ch.vorburger.hotea/src/test/java/ch/vorburger/hotea/examples/swing/HotSwingExampleMain.java) or [the Tests](ch.vorburger.hotea/src/test/java/ch/vorburger/hotea/tests/), for illustrations regarding what this is really all about.

 Caveat emptor: This is intended for and best works with simple plugin-like scenarios, where the classpath of each such plugin does not overlap nor need to share instances among different plugins.
 In more interesting use cases, by experience, Very Weired Things (VWT) may happen if you don't fully understand what you are actually doing when several class loaders are involved in Java.
 You have been warned.